peterrz/react-static-crud/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). it serves as a static CRUD application.
+It incorporates Material UI, Data Grid, and Tailwind for enhanced user interface components, while employing Redux Toolkit for efficient state management.

+It's important to mention that a JSON file in the API directory is utilized as a mock API for testing purposes.
+Additionally, for login credentials, the username and password are both set to "admin/admin."

 ## Available Scripts